Littoralis Ltd ‘Disc’ Privacy Notice; effective 27/05/2020

 Disc is the secure information-sharing system from Littoralis.
 Disc is accessible via Disc Desktop and the Disc smartphone app.

 Disc is licensed to, and managed by, local Business Crime Reduction Partnerships, shopping centres, retailers, police and other organisations that share current awareness information with their ‘members’ (who in some cases may be their employees or contractors).
-This information may include personal data of persons who are known for or suspected of involvement in low-level crime and anti-social behaviour.
+This information may include personal data of persons who are known for or suspected of involvement in low-level crime and anti-social behaviour, in and around members’ premises.

 As providers of Disc, Littoralis is a data processor for its clients, who are data controllers.
 Our clients determine the purposes and means of processing personal data, which data subjects’ personal data will be processed, what data is collected, the lawful basis (or bases) for processing that data, how long it is retained and with whom it may be shared.